 The hon.
 Member for West Ham (Lyn Brown) spoke beautifully about the match ladies.
 I remember going to see a play about them when I was at school.
 It was so inspiring and I certainly back her call to have those ladies recognised.

-International Women’s Day is a fantastic opportunity to take stock, to recognise the progress that we have made and celebrate the amazing women, past and present, who have fought the battles, and who continue to fight every day all around the world in the name of equality.
-It is an opportunity to discuss how much further we have to go, a time to remember that there is so much more to do, and to remind ourselves to be bold in the pursuit of change.
+International Women’s Day is a fantastic opportunity to take stock, to recognise the progress that we have made and to celebrate the amazing women, past and present, who have fought the battles, and who continue to fight every day all around the world in the name of equality.
+It is an opportunity to discuss how much further we have to go, and a time to remember that there is so much more to do and to remind ourselves to be bold in the pursuit of change.